-In this article, we’ll cover a detailed analysis of how to use Elementor Flexbox Container, its benefits, differences in the feature with the section-based design system, and more.
+In this article, we’ll cover a detailed analysis of how to use Elementor Flexbox Container, its benefits, differences in the features with the section-based design system, and more.
 Get started without wasting any further time!

 What is the Elementor Flexbox Container?

 Elementor Flexbox Container uses the CSS Flexbox layout model concept to align and organize elements flexibly.
 It acts as a parent box because it contains all the elements like text, images, and widgets.
 Plus, the box also controls the positioning, distribution, and alignment of the elements in it.